-A Guardian or Conservator's Role in Your Estate
+The Role of a Guardian or Conservator in Your Estate

 A minor can't legally take ownership of inherited property that is left to him directly, so a conservator within your estate must manage the property for him.
 A court-appointed conservator is typically approved and appointed by the probate judge when he volunteers for the job, or when the executor or personal representative of the estate nominates him.
 A conservator is also called a guardian in some states.

 A conservator will have numerous duties and responsibilities, depending on whether the minor's parents are still living.
-The court will generally appoint a child's parent as conservator of his property provided the parent is capable of taking on the responsibility — he's not incarcerated or otherwise unsuitable.
+The court will generally appoint a child's parent as conservator of his property provided the parent is capable of taking on the responsibility—he's not incarcerated or otherwise unsuitable.
 Below are several roles that a conservator or guardian make take.